Why Most Stadium PA Systems Fail At Critical Moments

 It’s also important that announcements sound the same whether one or both of the supplies are connected.

-Test 3 – Prioritising Safety Announcements
+Test 3 – “Blocked” Safety Announcements

 Silence is crucial, lower priority broadcasts should not mix or carry on at a lower volume.

-The Match Control microphone often takes top priority.
+The Match Control microphone often take’s top priority.
 Sometimes the secondary emergency microphone has equal priority.

 Broadcast checklist